Share this Article

 It’s one thing to renovate your apartment or brownstone when you will be enjoying the results.
-But what about when the reno is solely to make your property more appealing to buyers—and bump up the the asking price?
+But what about when the reno is solely to make your property more appealing to buyers, get a good price—and stand out from the glut of listings on the market during the pandemic?
 How much should you renovate before you sell?

 The answer depends on several factors.
 For starters, you need to consider the type of property you are selling, the condition it’s in, and how much you’re able to spend.

-What’s more, raising the sale price isn’t the only end goal; selling quickly is another valid reason to renovate.
+What’s more, getting a good price isn’t the only end goal; selling quickly is another valid reason to renovate.
 And rest assured: Some owners decide not to renovate because they don’t want the stress or financial burden.

 “We don’t typically recommend renovating when selling if you have a $500,000 studio,” says Joel Moss, an associate broker with Warburg Realty who specializes in new developments and resales.
-That said, she might suggest renovating to someone who is selling a $3,000,000 three bedroom and competing with new luxury condos in the neighborhood.
-“It varies so much across different situations.”
+That said, she might suggest renovating to someone who is selling a three-bedroom co-op and competing with new luxury condos in the neighborhood.

 Read on for more intel regarding how much—or how little—renovation work you should do before selling.

 Paintzen makes quality painting easy, convenient and affordable.
 Click here for an instant online quote—and begin transforming your space in as little as 72 hours.
 With Paintzen you get a guaranteed quote, not an estimate, and the cost includes the paint and its delivery to your home.
 No surprise fees!
 Fully insured and local NYC painting professionals.